fatiando/website/about/index.md

 other fields useful for teaching.
 Development of this library was discontinued in 2018  as our focus shifted to our newer and more well-scoped libraries.
-Leo's [blog post announcing the shift][blog-fatiando-future] explains the reasoning behind this decision.
+This [blog post announcing the shift][blog-fatiando-future] explains the reasoning behind this decision.

 ```{note}